Aditya-Ranjan1234/Vigilance-System/README.md

 ## Configuration

-The system is configured using a `config.yaml` file in the root directory.
+The system is configured using a `config.yaml` file in the `config` directory.
 A default configuration file is provided, but you should modify it to match your setup.

 ### Camera Configuration